topping-dev/topping-android/README.md

 ## Installation

 Topping Engine is available through Maven Central.
-To install ait, simply add the following line to your gradle:
+To install it, simply add the following line to your gradle:

 ```gradle
 implementation 'dev.topping:topping:0.1.0'